 Please maintain safe social-distance between you and others.
 For now, we ask that you greet one another without physically touching.
 Wave, Air High-Five, and dropping a curtsy are all acceptable (and fun) forms of greeting in the age of Social Distance.

 Seating in the auditorium has been configured to help maintain a safe distance between rows and seats.
 The state of Texas recommends: 1) Two or more members of the same household can sit next to/with one another and 2) Two individuals who are not members of the same household but who are attending together can sit next to/with one another.

 The Nursery is available to families to use as needed but will not be staffed by volunteers.
 We ask that you try to adhere to safe social distancing practices while using the Nursery.

 Lakeside will continue to utilize the All-In-One Individual Communion cups for the time being.
-Individuals may pick up their communion cups as they enter the auditorium.
 We ask that you please dispose of your communion cup as you exit the auditorium.

-You can place your offering in the Giving Station on your way in or as you exit the auditorium.
-You can also set up recurring gifts through our online giving portal.
+You can place your offering in the plate as it is passed or you can also set up recurring gifts through our online giving portal.
 For more information see LakesideCoC.org or talk to Jon Jameson.

-Other guidelines and procedures may be added or removed as we begin regathering together over the coming weeks.
+Other guidelines and procedures may be added or removed as we begin regathering together.
 We ask for your continued patience, flexibility, and grace as we take these steps toward growing UP, IN, and OUT together over this next season of ministry.